vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/prometheus-grafana-p1.md

 ---
-title:  "Gathering Metrics from Kubernetes with Prometheus and Grafana"
+title:  "Prometheus and Grafana: Gathering Metrics from Kubernetes"
-sortTitle: "Prometheus Grafana P1"
+sortTitle: "Prometheus and Grafana: Gathering Metrics from Kubernetes"
 weight: 2
 topics:
 - kubernetes